-1.5.1.2 FGA COMPOSITION
+1.4.1.2 FGA COMPOSITION

-1.5.1.2.1 Members Who Have Voice and Vote
+1.4.1.2.1 Members Who Have Voice and Vote

 - 1. Administrative Officers:

 - a.
 President;

 - b.
 Vice President for Academic Affairs;

 - c.
 All college deans;

 - d.
-All teaching faculty designated as full-time faculty including affiliates in their appointments and all full-time Librarians.
+All teaching faculty designated as full-time faculty including affiliates in their appointments and all full-time librarians.

 - e.
-All teaching faculty and Librarians who have academic year pro-rata appointments and who have committee assignments as part of that appointment.
+All teaching faculty and librarians who have academic year pro-rata appointments and who have committee assignments as part of that appointment.

-1.5.1.2.2 Associate Members Who Have Voice Only
+1.4.1.2.2 Associate Members Who Have Voice Only

-- 1. Administrative Staff: - a.
-Vice President and Chief Financial Officer - b.
-Vice President for Advancement - c.
-Vice President for Enrollment Management/Marketing - d.
-Vice President for Student Affairs - e.
-Associate Vice President for Student Affairs - f.
+- 1. Administrative Staff:

+- a.
+Chief Financial Officer / VP for Finance & Administration

+- b.
+Vice President for Advancement

+- c.
+Vice President for Athletics

+- d.
+Vice President for Enrollment Management / Marketing and Communications

+- e.
+Vice President for Student Affairs

+- f.
+Associate Vice President for Student Affairs

+- g.
 Assistant Vice President for Student Affairs / Director of the Center for Leadership and Community Engagement

-- g.
-Teacher Certification Officer

 - h.
+Teacher Certification Coordinator

+- i.
 Director of Physical Plant

-- i.
+- j.
 Director of Financial Aid

-- j.
+- k.
 Registrar

-- k.
-Director of Academic Advising
+- 1. Director of Undergraduate Academic Advising

-- 1. Director of Institutional Research

 - m.
-Director of Athletics
+Director of Institutional Research

 - n.
-Director of ESL
+Director of English as a Second Language

 - o.
 Director of Student Success and Retention

 - p.
-Director of Access and Support
+Chief Information Officer

 - q.
+Director of the Kinkel Center, Academic Support, and Academic Accommodations

+- r.
 Director of eLearning

-- r.
-Director of Accreditation and Academic Support for the Eckelkamp College of Global Business and Professional Studies

 - s.
-Associate Vice President for Admissions
+Director of Assessment for Eckelkamp College and College of Education and Allied Health Professions

 - t.
-Director of International Affairs
+Associate Vice President of Admissions

 - u.
-Director of Multicultural Affairs
+Director of International Recruitment

 - v.
-Director of Advanced Programs for the Department of Education/Special Education
+Associate VP of Marketing and Communications

 - w.
+Director of Multicultural Affairs

+- x.
 Director of Counseling and Wellness

-- x.
+- y.
 Director of Career Development

 - 2. All teaching faculty designated as part-time faculty in their appointments.

 - 3. Professors Emeriti/Emerita

-1.5.1.2.3 FGA Role
+1.4.1.2.3 FGA Role

 - 1. To formulate policies in matters directly related to academic life: (N.B.
-"On these matters the power of review or final decision lodged in the governing Board or delegated by it to the President should be exercised adversely only in exceptional circumstances, and for reasons communicated to the faculty."
+"On these matters the power of review or final decision lodged in the governing oard or delegated by it to the President should be exercised adversely only in exceptional circumstances, and for reasons communicated to the faculty."
 AAUP, 1990, 123)

 - a.
 Academic standards

 - b.
 Admission

 - c.
 Attendance

 - d.
 Curriculum development

 - e.
 Faculty concerns

 - f.
 Grading systems

 - g.
 Norms for appointment, promotion, rank, and tenure

 - h.
 Recommendations for degrees and honors

-- 2. To recommend to administrative officers and/or to the board of Trustees policies bearing on academic life.
+- 2. To recommend to administrative officers and/or to the Board of Trustees policies bearing on academic life.

 - a.
 Budget

 - b.
 Matters related to overall changes and innovations

 - c.
 Public relations

 - d.
 Salaries and benefits

 - e.
 Student discipline

-1.5.1.3 PROCEDURES
+1.4.1.3 PROCEDURES

-1.5.1.3.1 Officers
+1.4.1.3.1 Officers